Battle of Cable Street: Aldgate and its approaches

 The largest confrontation took place around Aldgate, where the conflict was between those seeking to block the BUF march, and the Metropolitan Police who were trying to clear a route for the march to proceed along.
-The public were requested to gather in the area at 2pm, but large numbers were already present by mid-morning.
+The public were requested to gather in the area at 2 pm, but large numbers were already present by mid-morning.
 Attempts to clear Gardiner's Corner began in late morning.

 Despite having had permission to march denied to them, a column of the 'Ex-Servicemen's Movement Against Fascism', wearing their Great War medals and carrying their British Legion standard before them, had spent the morning marching round the district to advertise the counter-protest.
 At 11:30, they were passing along Whitechapel Road when they found their way blocked by a cordon of police at the New Road junction, half a mile east of their destination at Gardiners Corner.
 They demanded the right to march in their own borough, the same right granted the incoming fascists.
 Fighting broke out, they were attacked by mounted police, and there was a battle for the standard.
 The police eventually captured the standard, tore it to pieces and smashed the flag pole to pieces in front of the eyes of the ex-Servicemen.

 The streets around Aldgate were broad, and impossible to effectively barricade except by blocking them with large crowds of determined people.
 Several tram routes went through Gardiner's Corner, and efforts to hold the junction were helped when a number of tram cars, perhaps four, were abandoned in the road by their drivers, possibly deliberately.
 These abandoned vehicles would assist the counter-protesters by breaking up mounted police charges.
+The police would also be hampered by workings at Aldgate East tube station (and other and nearby stations) which blocked half the width of the adjacent part of the roadway.